adityaSomak/academic-kickstart/content/courses/IRspring22.md

   <li> <a href="https://nlp.stanford.edu/IR-book/information-retrieval-book.html">Manning, Christopher D., Prabhakar Raghavan, and Hinrich Schütze. <em>Introduction to information retrieval</em>, Cambridge: Cambridge university press, 2008.</a></li>
   <li> Research Papers shared in class. </li>
 </ol>

+<span style="color:red"> Every test should be attempted individually by each student.
+Plagiarism in any form -- copying from other students or from online resources -- will be severely penalized.</span>